BoyBaykiller/IDKEngine/Readme.md

 layout(local_size_x = TILE_SIZE, local_size_y = TILE_SIZE, local_size_z = 1) in;

 const float AVG_MULTIPLIER = 1.0 / (TILE_SIZE * TILE_SIZE);
-const float VARIANCE_AVG_MULTIPLIER = 1.0 / (TILE_SIZE * TILE_SIZE - 1);

 void main()
 {
+    float pixelLuminance = GetLuminance();

-    float lumAvg = ParallelSum(GetLuminance() * AVG_MULTIPLIER);
+    float tileAvgLuminance = ParallelSum(pixelLuminance * AVG_MULTIPLIER);

-    float deltaLumAvg = pow(luminance - lumAvg, 2.0);
-    float varianceLum = ParallelSum(deltaLumAvg * VARIANCE_AVG_MULTIPLIER);
+    float tileLuminanceVariance = ParallelSum(pow(pixelLuminance - tileAvgLuminance, 2.0) * AVG_MULTIPLIER);

     if (gl_LocalInvocationIndex == 0)
     {
+        float stdDev = sqrt(tileLuminanceVariance);
+        float coeffOfVariation = stdDev / tileAvgLuminance;

-        // use this as a measure of "how different is luminance in this tile" float normalizedVariance = sqrt(varianceLum) / deltaLumAvg;
+        // use coeffOfVariation as a measure of "how different are the luminance values to each other" }

-        // compute and output final shading rate
 }
-}
 ```

-At this point, you can use both the average speed and the variance of the luminance to get an appropriate shading rate.
+At this point, you can use both the average speed and the Coefficient of variation of the luminance to get an appropriate shading rate.
 That is not the most interesting part.
 I decided to scale both of these factors, add them together and then use that to mix between different rates.
 The code is [here](https://github.com/BoyBaykiller/IDKEngine/blob/master/IDKEngine/res/shaders/ShadingRateClassification/compute.glsl).

 ### 3.0 Subgroup optimizations